roehampton/module-content/computer-systems/assessment/assembly.md

 - **Your assembly code must calculate each timetable value.** That is, to output the value of 10 * 7 your program must undertake that calculation. **Simply printing a stored string of results will provide a mark of 0.**
 - **Your assembly code must use `nam` as an assembler.
 Not doing so will result in a mark of 0.**

+## Question 2: Write a program that can check if a number is divisible by 2 and 8.
+The program should print numbers in a loop.
+Remember to draw a flowchart or state machine representation of your program.

 ## Submission Requirements